U.S. Visas

 Issuing Authority Personnel Title: There is no issuing authority personnel title.

-Procedure for Obtaining: Divorce certificates or court orders dissolving the marriage are available at the court that issued the final order dissolving the marriage.
-Most courts offer information online outlining the procedure to request copies of the divorce certificates.
-Some districts are available on Bundesportal https://verwaltung.bund.de/portal/EN/ueber
+Procedure for Obtaining: Divorce certificates or court orders dissolving the marriage are available from the court that issued the final order.
+Most courts provide instructions online for requesting copies.
+Some districts are also available on Bundesportal https://verwaltung.bund.de/portal/EN/ueber

 Alternate Documents: There are no alternate documents.